Livioni/livioni.github.io/_pages/about.md

 # 👨‍🎓 About Me

-I'm a post-graduate student at Automation School, Beijing Institute of Technology, and received B.Eng. degree from the College of Information Science and Technology, Beijing University of Chemical Technology (BUCT).
-As a member of the [State Key Laboratory of Intelligent Control and Decision of Complex Systems](https://csicdgz.bit.edu.cn/sysgk/index.htm), I’m supervised by [Vice Prof. Zhan Yufeng](https://ray-zhan.github.io/).
-My research interests include Edge Intelligence and Reinforcement Learning.
+I'm a post-graduate student at  [Automation School](https://ac.bit.edu.cn/), [Beijing Institute of Technology](https://english.bit.edu.cn/), and received B.Eng. degree from the [College of Information Science and Technology](https://en-cist.buct.edu.cn/main.htm), [Beijing University of Chemical Technology](https://english.buct.edu.cn/main.htm).
+As a member of the X-NS Group, I’m supervised by [A.P.
+Zhan Yufeng](https://ray-zhan.github.io/).
+My research interests include Video Analytics System and Edge Intelligence.

 *The people who are crazy enough to think that they can change the world, are the ones who do.*